jte0419/Panel_Methods/README.md

 ## Vortex Panel Method: Airfoil

 The source panel method code was updated to be able to solve for the vortex panel strengths instead of the source panel strengths.
 You can run my code in either MATLAB or Python.
 Whichever you choose, make sure to download all the files with that extension (*.m* or *.py*) from the list below.
 You will also need the directory with the airfoils (*Airfoil_DAT_Selig*, make sure to extract after downloading the *zip* file) and the XFOIL executable (*xfoil.exe*) in the directory with all the code.
-To run the code, open the *VP_Airfoil* script and press *Run* or *F5*.
+To execute the code, run the *VP_Airfoil* script.
 The limitations of this VPM implementation are shown in my YouTube video, and motivate the need for the combined source/vortex panel method.

 * MATLAB Code
   * [VP_Airfoil.m](./VP_Airfoil.m)